roelfie/spring-boot-2-essential-training/room-command-line-runner/README.md

-# LinkedIn: Spring Boot 2 Essential Training (room-command-line-runner)
+# room-command-line-runner

-This is the **room-command-line-runner**, a Spring Boot command line runner based on the starters json and amqp.
+The **room-command-line-runner** is a Spring Boot command line runner based on the following starters: json and amqp.

 ## Section 3.1: Command-Line runner interface